issa16/cogs3/docs/stories/stories.md

 - Attribution authoriser is notified of a new attribution at their institution
 - Attribution authoriser can mark an attribution confirmation email as valid
 - Attribution authoriser can see highlighted changes to attribution confirmation emails (compared to original message)
+- Paragraph about attribution from previous SCW form should be included

 ### Project approval and system allocation
+#### Tested
+- A site admin can approve projects
+#### Not Implemented
 - Project approvers, RSEs and attribution authorisers can see a page listing pending/unapproved projects per institution
 - Project approvers, RSEs and attribution authorisers can see details of pending/unapproved projects per institution
 - Project approvers can set project status to approved
-- Project approvers can reject project with a comment (project owner receives comment)
+- Project approvers can reject project with a comment (technical lead receives comment by email)
-- Project approvers can specify a system (or systems) on which a system allocation is created
-- Project approvers can modify default values of that system allocation
+- New system allocations are created on the system belonging to the institution of the user
-- Project approvers can add new system allocations (for example on another cluster system or over a new time period) to an existing project
+- Project approvers can add new system allocations on other clusters to an existing project
-- System allocations allowable and their priority should be determined in some way by level and/or nature of attribution (policy to be agreed by management board)
-- The associated cluster user accounts are enabled on the appropriate cluster when new (active) system allocations are created
-- Historical comments on a project are stored in a separate table

 ### Cluster accounts
-- Can users have a cluster accounts on a cluster system (or multiple systems)
+#### Not Tested
-- System administrators can create cluster user accounts for users
+- Cluster accounts are created for the user (undefined behaviour)
-- Creating a cluster account which belongs to a system will create an account on the appropriate cluster
+- User accounts are automatically created if they don't exist when a new system allocation is created
+### Not Implemented
-- Users should be able to reset passwords for their cluster accounts, user passwords will not be stored on the cogs system
+- Users can reset their cluster passwords

-### Raven users
-- New raven users will automatically have a new cluster account set up on first login and will belong to a default "Raven" project
-- Active cluster user accounts created on the Cardiff system with no approval required

-### Potential future changes
+### General
-- Attribution should automatically affect resource allocation by some mechanism (according to policy agreed by management board)
+#### Not Implemented
-- All database records should contain a created and modified time stamp for auditing purposes.
+- Database records should contain a created and modified time stamp for auditing purposes.
 Records likely to be subject to auditing (e.g. approvals) should be versioned as appropriate

-### Other Suggestions
-- Projects who aren't returning anything (yet) need a grant number to be raised from bottom category
-- Storage is allocated in system allocation table
-- On boarding and training could be combined to a single field
-- Paragraph about attribution from previous SCW form should be included
-- Project doesn't have an institution, it is derived from the main user